myrthewouters/thesis/README.md

-│       └───synthetic_data # Where the synthetic data is stored, content is omitted due to potential privacy issues ├───Experiment2_DP # Differential Privacy experiments (Section 4.4.2) │       ├───PrivBayes # Contains both Exp 2. and Naive DP experiments │       └───synthetic_data # Where the synthetic data is stored, content is omitted due to potential privacy issues
+│       └───synthetic_data # Where the synthetic data is stored, content is omitted due to potential privacy issues ├───Experiment2_DP # Differential Privacy experiments (Section 4.4.2) │       ├───PrivBayes # Contains both Exp 2. and Naive DP experiments │       └───synthetic_data # Where the synthetic data is stored, content is omitted due to confidentiality
 ```

 * */notebooks*: directory where exploratory data analysis notebooks were stored.
 Content of this folder including its sub-directories is omitted due to confidentiality of the outputs.